Experiments in Techno 2023

 If you can't see a list of music tracks, try SoundCloud directly.
 The set is called 'Experiments in Syncopation II' and is by drajmarsh.

 If you can't see a list of music tracks, try SoundCloud directly.
 The set is called 'Experiments in Syncopation' and is by drajmarsh.

 I do find it pretty amazing how music software has now pretty well entirely replaced all the gear you used to need in a home recording studio.
 As you can see in the images below, I had a fair bit of stuff to lug around way back when I was a student just getting into electronic music.
 Now, of course, you can have all that capability on a small laptop.
 Moreover, you can line up any number of virtual modules and effects units on a track without being limited by the single rack-mounted reverb you once had to route everything through.

 This was my MIDI synthesiser and sampler setup circa 1992 when I was a Uni student.

 My Reason 4 workstation in 2011.
 The microphone is there solely for training video voiceovers, I harbour absolutely no singing ambitions.

-This was my latest Reason 12 setup.
+This was my Reason 12 setup in 2022.
 The latest keyboard controllers do pretty well everything now, so I just need one of those and some decent monitors and headphones.